Translations

 Prequel

-First, a short prequel: I estimate that I will have a full article, eventually, regarding all the details and delays that my mind and various notes recall that pertain to the 7/27/2020 start to the -- should have taken a week only -- 10/27/2020 finish of the work -- deck repair/replacement, driveway/front porch/rear door landings/siding pressure washing, and area of rotting wood on southeast rear door exterior door frame – that took THREE MONTHS to complete.
-I will wait, however, until a very dreary weekend to do so.
-You should find that future article entertaining.
-The contractor, and his various subcontractors, and their sub-subcontractors, will not.
+First, a short prequel: I should have a full article, eventually, regarding all the details and delays that my mind and various notes recall.
+It all pertains to the 7/27/2020 start to the -- should have taken a week only -- 10/27/2020 finish of the work.
+The work included deck repair/replacement, pressure washing of front porch, rear door landings, and siding, and replacement of rotting wood on southeast rear door exterior door frame.
+It took three months!
+I will wait, however, until a very dreary weekend to write the article.
+You should find it entertaining.
+The contractor, his various subcontractors, and their sub-subcontractors will not.

-Mrs. Appalachian Irishman and I had obtained vehicle oil changes (car and truck), within minutes of each other, on Saturday, 8/22/20.
-(I wrote about it.)
+Mrs. Appalachian Irishman and I had obtained vehicle oil changes (car and truck), within minutes of each other, on Saturday, 8/22/2020.
+(It's mentioned, in the article of 8/23/2020.)
 Yesterday, on Halloween, Mrs. Appalachian Irishman was over 3,000 miles on the ’08 Honda Civic.
-So, the car had another oil change, on Halloween.
-My ’06 Nissan Frontier has only about 1,000 miles since the mutual vehicle oil change date.
+So, the car had another oil change.
+My ’06 Nissan Frontier has only about 1,000 miles, since the mutual vehicle oil change, in August.
 It is the Corona Myopia insanity, of course.

-My 10/26 – 30/2020 workweek was work at home Monday, Tuesday, and Friday but at office Wednesday and Thursday – doing the SAME work that I CAN do at HOME.
-Mrs. Appalachian Irishman, as opposed to her teach-at-home sister, drives back and forth to work, daily, without the carpooling with her sister.
+My 10/26 – 30/2020 workweek was work at home on Monday, Tuesday, and Friday but at the office on Wednesday and Thursday – doing the same work that I can do at home.
+Mrs. Appalachian Irishman, as opposed to her teach-at-home sister, drives back and forth to work, daily, without carpooling with her sister.
 It’s Corona Myopia insanity, of course.
-At least my ‘ol truck doesn’t need an oil change yet.
+At least my ol' truck doesn’t need an oil change yet.

 Dang it!
 I should have gone hiking Saturday!
 The weather was almost perfect – still too warm but getting cooler.